SAP/emobility-smart-charging/README.md

 ```

 #### Accessing the application
-After you have started the application it can be accessed via [localhost:8080](http://localhost:8080/).
+After you have started the application it runs on `localhost:8080`.
 The frontend can be accessed via [/playground/index.html](http://localhost:8080/playground/index.html).
 The API documentation is implemented via Swagger and can be accessed via [/swagger-ui.html](http://localhost:8080/swagger-ui.html).